Maceio Alagoas, Brazil Travel Guide

 Portuguese is the official language.
 English speakers vary.

-Politeness and comfort are highly valued in daily interactions.
+Politeness and comfort are highly esteemed in daily interactions.

 Many local traditions revolve around family and community gatherings.

-Always ask for permission before taking photos of individuals, especially children.
+Always get consent before taking photos of individuals, especially children.
 This respect for their privacy and positive interactions.

-Responsible travel a positive contribution to the local economy.
+Responsible travel a positive support for the local economy.

 Support local communities by purchasing crafts or staying in family-run pousadas.

-Buy directly from local artisans to fair prices for their work, supporting their livelihoods.
+Buy directly from local artisans to fair prices for their job, supporting how they make a living.

 Choose to eat at local restaurants, hire local guides for tours, and purchase goods from local markets.